gjr80/weewx-aurora/pvoutput/readme.txt

 Installation

-The PVOutput Uploader extension can be installed manually or automatically using the wee_extension utility.
+The PVOutput uploader extension can be installed manually or automatically using the wee_extension utility.
 The preferred method of installation is through the use of wee_extension.